WatameBytes/StickerKiller/README.md

 # Sticker Killer README

-This Discord bot, written in Python, provides several commands for managing messages in a server.
+This Discord bot, written in JavaScript, provides several commands for managing messages in a server.
 It's designed to help moderate a server by allowing the deletion of messages with stickers and enabling the "nuke" of messages from specific users.

 ## Prerequisites

-Before running this bot, make sure you have the following prerequisites installed:
+Before running this bot, make sure you have the node.js installed.
+You can download node.js here: https://nodejs.org/en/download/package-manager

-- Python 3.x

 You will also need to create a Discord bot and obtain a token.
 Follow the official Discord developer documentation to : [Creating a Bot Account](https://discordpy.readthedocs.io/en/stable/discord.html).